stellar/stellar-core/docs/software/admin.md

 When the network time is later than the `upgradetime` specified in the upgrade settings, the validator will vote to update the network to the value specified in the upgrade setting.
+If the network time is passed the `upgradetime` by more than 12 hours, the upgrade will be ignored

 When a validator is armed to change network values, the output of `info` will contain information about the vote.